JaaronBC/JaaronBC.github.io/essays/final-project.md

   - Software Engineering
   - Nextjs
 ---
-####
+# ChowHub
 ### 1. Overview
-   - Problem: UHM students often need help finding meals that fit their budget and living conditions.
+   - Problem: Due to many students in college starting living alone for the first time, they often find it difficult to find recipes that fit their budget and liviing spaces.
-   - Solution: TitlePending is an application that seeks to provide a way for UHM students to find recipes from people with similar situation to the ones they are in.
-Allowing them to see recipes created by other students.
+   - Solution: ChowHub is an application that seeks to provide a way for UHM students to find recipes from people with similar situation to the ones they are in.
+Allowing them to see recipes created by other students so that they might find inspiration to cook new foods that fit their budget and situations.
 ### 2. Names of Proposers
    - Jaaron Cabsaban
 ### 3. Mockup page ideas